peidevs/Talk_OpenData/Outline.md

     * some nights might include info sessions on
         * statistics
         * info-graphic design
-        * journalism (fair use etc)
+        * journalism (e.g. fair use)
         * legal / ethics
+        * data science
+        * big data

 ##### Open Data Book Club (finale)

-* If a 6-year-old girl draws a photo of her community, she might include a school, fire department, police department, hospital, church etc.
+* If a 6-year-old girl draws a photo of her community on PEI, she might include a school, fire department, police department, hospital, church ...
 * Her career options include IT as much as medicine, first responder, educator, etc.
-* So, where are we -- *the IT crowd* -- in her picture?
+* So, where are we -- *the nerds* -- in her picture?
 As a social institution?
 As a role model?
 * What if there was a maker-space (not addressed here, but would be awesome)
 * What if there was a group that effected change, here on PEI... a Volunteer Data Department?
 * This might be the beginning of something special.
 Let's *lean forward*, together!